- About Hall Mercer

 Alison is interested in supporting families as they undertake the important job of raising children in a complex world.
 Through discussions designed to provide a better understanding of child development, Alison hopes to encourage parents to develop their road map for effective parenting.

-Gail B. Loeb received her BA from the University of Pennsylvania and her degree in Social Work from the Bryn Mawr College Graduate School of Social Work and Social Research.
+Gail B. Loeb received her BA from the University of Pennsylvania and her Master's degree in Social Work from the Bryn Mawr College Graduate School of Social Work and Social Research.
 She has been with the Child and Parent Center since its inception and was Director of the Center for 15 years.
 She has been involved in the creation of many of its programs including Exploring Parenthood, Time out for Teens and Tots, Your Younger Child, and programs for single parents, adoptive parents, working parents, and parents of twins.
 Over the years, she has provided training and consultation to professionals and paraprofessionals on the needs of parents and children in the early years.

 Gail is a mother, mother-in-law, grandmother, and stepmother and was a single parent for almost 15 years – all roles she brings to her current work with new parents at the Child and Parent center.